|

 An elderly resident of Belford died.
 Several days later he was seen walking on the High Street.
 Some mistake over dates you might think.
 But...

 The man had lived in a large house on West Street (on the left in the photo above).
-In the 1980's, the building was turned into the Windy Gyle Outdoor Adventure Centre, which catered to parties of schoolchildren.
+In the 1980s, the building was turned into the Windy Gyle Outdoor Adventure Centre, which catered to parties of schoolchildren.

 One morning, some of the children came down to breakfast and asked who was the old man they had seen standing on the stairs in the middle of the night?
-Needless to say, the whole place had been locked up securely and no person who fitted that description had been on the premises.
+Needless to say, the whole place had been locked up securely and no person fitting that description had been on the premises.

 Recently the building was converted into townhouses.